benn1306/benn1306/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: fish can breathe on land, they choose not to

-(If your a university ignore the fish comment)
+(If you're a university ignore the fish comment)